alqamah/react-fg-senpiper/README.md

 - Displays a list of all submissions from the browser storage.
 - Includes a detailed view of each submission, showing all fields filled in the form.
 - Data persists even after reloading the page.
+- Search functionality to filter the table.
+- Page automatically refreshes when a new record is added via the form (using states).
+- Button available to manually refresh the page.
+- Table headers stick to top when scrolling.

+### Responsiveness

+- responsive for mobile view
+- responsive for tablet view

+### Animations

+- added custom animation on form-submit
+- custom animation on page-header